neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/question-answering/question_answering-cli.md

   --seed 42
 ```

-Without doing any hyperparameter search, the script runs for 13 epochs and converges to ~70% F1 score.
+Without doing any hyperparameter search, the script runs for 8 epochs and converges to ~68% F1 score.

 Note that in this case, we used the SQuAD transfer learning recipe (identified by
 `zoo:nlp/question_answering/obert-base/pytorch/huggingface/squad/pruned90_quant-none`).
 Since the Squadshifts dataset is similiar to the SQuAD dataset,
 we chose the same hyperparameters.
-To adjust the hyperparameters, either download the recipe and modify directly (passing
-a local file to the CLI) or pass an argument to `--recipe_args`.
+While you are free to download and modify the recipe manually (and then pass to SparseML as a local file), you can also use `--recipe_args` to modify the recipe on the fly.

+In this case, we passed `--recipe_args '{"num_epochs":8, "qat_start_epoch":4.0, "observer_epoch":7.0}'`.
+This updates the recipe to run
+for 8 epochs with QAT running over the final 4 epochs.

 ### Sparse Transfer Learning with a Custom Teacher